abdgafartunde/abdgafartunde.github.io/cv.md

 ## Teaching Experience
 - **Teaching Assistant** (Aug.
 2021 - present)
   The Chinese University of Hong Kong
-  - Assisted in teaching undergraduate mathematics courses, including Calculus, Linear Algebra, and Differential Equations
+  - Assisted in teaching undergraduate mathematics courses, including Calculus and Games and Strategic Thinking
   - Conducted tutorials, held office hours, and graded assignments and exams

 - **Mathematics Tutor** (May 2019 - Dec.
 2020)